home-assistant/developers.home-assistant/docs/core/platform/application_credentials.md

 ## AuthorizationServer

-A `AuthorizationServer` represents the [OAuth2 Authorization server](https://datatracker.ietf.org/doc/html/rfc6749) used for an integration.
+An `AuthorizationServer` represents the [OAuth2 Authorization server](https://datatracker.ietf.org/doc/html/rfc6749) used for an integration.

 | Name          | Type |                                                                                                    | Description |
 | ------------- | ---- | -------------------------------------------------------------------------------------------------- | ----------- |